tarof429/stuckathome/aws_certified_solutions_architect/README.md

 1. Simple scaling policy means that scaling relies on a metric from CloudWatch as a basis for scaling.
 If CPU utilization exceeds a threshold of 80%, then you can create a policy to launch another EC2 intance.
 Useful when load is erratic.

 2. Target tracking: Adds or removes capacity as required to keep the metric at or close to the specific target value.
-For example, use this when You want to keep the CPU usage of your ASG at 50%
+For example, use this when you want to keep the CPU usage of your ASG at 50%

 3. Step scaling means you can define mutliple actions based on the size of the alarm breach

 ### Architecture Patterns - Auto Scaling and ELB

+- The difference between an application load balancer and a network load balancer is an ALG is pirmariliy used with web servers while NLBs are used for lower-level TCP/UDP servers

 - If you need high availability and elastic scalability for web servers, use EC2 Auto scaling and an application load balancer across multiple AZs